hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 ###Steps

-Perform the following steps to configure HP 3PAR as storage backend with Brocade Zone Manager.
+Perform the following steps to configure HP StoreVirtual as storage backend with Brocade Zone Manager.

 1. Perform the steps [1- 4](#brocade-zone) to add brocade zone manager configuration.
 2. Add and configure  HP StoreServ (3PAR) and update overcloud.
-See [HP Helion OpenStack&reg; : Working With StoreServ Backends]( /helion/openstack/undercloud/oc/config/storeserv/) for detailed procedure.
+See [HP Helion OpenStack&reg; : Working With StoreVirtual Backends]( /helion/openstack/undercloud/oc/config/storevirtual/) for detailed procedure.

 ---->